xandaschofield/stemmers/README.md

 comparable coherence measures with new PMI scores via Mallet (via Newman and Mimno).

+**join_vois.sh**: Takes the outputs of voi.sh/condor and joins them into one file per corpus, topic count pair.
+(You probably should not need a script for this but the cat command takes less effort than the Python alternative).

 ### Condor queue jobs

 **import-datasets.[sh,condor]**: Converts existing datasets to Mallet .seq